ChrisCummins/pip-db/Documentation/Log.md

  * TODO: Chase up dates for testing & task list with Darren.

  * TODO: Create table of contents for report.

+## April 2014

+### Thursday 3rd

+Notes from weekly meeting with Ian:

+ * Introduction chapter should be numbered.
+ * Introduction chapter is *really* high-level, so include objectives/aims, not requirements.
+ * Requirements and requirements analysis is easily a 10 page section, and should be a top-level chapter before 'Process'.
+ * There should be a top-level 'Evaluation' chapter before Conclusions.
+ * Second year SE module covered requirements analysis.
+ * Infrastructure - for each tool, make sure to *justify* the purpose: provide citations to studies, and where possible provide evidence of quantitative results.
+ * Evaluation - evaluate Process, Infrastructure and Product all in one place.
+ * TODO: *Evaluation plan* is the priority for now, since it relies on other people's timetable.
+The report writing can wait.